nashamri/spacemacs-theme/README.md

 * `spacemacs-theme-org-height`:

-This toggles the use of varying headings heights.
+This toggles the use of varying org headings heights.

+* `spacemacs-theme-org-highlight`:

+This toggles highlighting of org headings.